d4vinder/HP-zBookPro-G1-macOS-Catalina/README.md

 ###### Now we will copy the modified EFI directory to the macOS Catalina boot drives' EFI partition.

 1. Download the 'Clover Configurator' application.
-Install it to your Applcations directory and open it.
+Install it to your Applications directory and open it.

 2. Mount the EFI partition if it's not already mounted) for your 'macOS Catalina' boot drive otherwise skip to step 3.

 3. Copy your modified EFI folder (with the serial changed) and paste it over the one that's already there, replacing the EFI folder on zBook boot drive.

-4. Saftely remove your Installer USB and restart your laptop.
+4. Safety remove your Installer USB and restart your laptop.

 Special thanks to Rehabman, the greatest Hackintosher out there, for the original zBook/ProBook build guide I used to get to High-Sierra.